-Essentials of Journalism and Investigative Journalism or Television News Reporting
+1) Essentials of Journalism and 2) Investigative Journalism or Video Journalism

-During the course we will collaboratively explore a range of pressing questions about our relationship with technology and information.
+During the course we will collaboratively explore a range of pressing questions about social change and technological development.
 Paying attention to the ideological basis, historical roots, political economy and cultural practices we will try to understand critically the role of ‘information’ in contemporary societies and what is to be understood with ‘information society’.

 After successful completion of this course, students will be able to take part in discussions regarding the political, cultural and economic factors that govern the global dispersion of information technologies and the obsession with “information” in general.